2016–17 Rangers F.C. season

 The 2016–17 season was the 137th season of competitive football by Rangers.

+This season marked the return of Rangers to the top tier after winning promotion the previous season.

 Overview

 Rangers played a total of 49 competitive matches during the 2016–17 season.

 The club's pre-season plans were confirmed in May with the first-team's squad travelling to the United States for a training camp which incorporated a friendly match against United Soccer League side Charleston Battery.
-The fallout from the 2016 Scottish Cup Final fan violence continued with the SFA announcing a former Sheriff principal would chair the independent commission into the disorder.
+The fallout from the 2016 Scottish Cup Final fan violence continued with the SFA announcing a former sheriff principal would chair the independent commission into the disorder.
 The commission reported on 5 August and concluded the pitch invasion was sparked by the high excitement of Hibernian fans, yet neither club could be blamed.
 The report highlighted security plans were appropriate and that the Scottish Government should consider criminalising pitch invasions.
 However, Rangers raised concerns about several factual inaccuracies and contradictions in the report and asked to discuss this with the SFA.
 On 30 August, Rangers and Hibernian were issued with notices of complaint by the Scottish FA's compliance officer in relation to the Scottish Cup final.
 The end of May, post the 2016 Scottish Cup Final, saw Rangers continue preparations for the forthcoming season with the signing of English Championship winner Joey Barton from Burnley, Liverpool youth player Jordan Rossiter, former Tottenham Hotspur play-maker Niko Kranjčar and Rangers managing director Stewart Robertson also disclosed Warburton and Weir were negotiating new contracts, with the pair agreeing one-year extensions on 12 July.
 Warburton would go on to bring in eleven new players in total, including paying a million-pound-plus transfer fee for Englishman Joe Garner which represented the largest investment made by Rangers in a player for over five years since the signing of current club captain Lee Wallace in July 2011.